GEM-benchmark/NL-Augmenter/transformations/random_walk/README.md

  - Jamie Simon (james.simon@berkeley.edu, UC Berkeley)
  - Chandan Singh (chandan_singh@berkeley.edu, UC Berkeley)

-## Extras
+## Data and Code Provenance

-This transformation requires the 'bert-large-cased' pretrained model (~1 GB) from the Hugging Face Transformers library and the 'all-mpnet-base-v2' pretrained model (~400 GB) from the Sentence Transformers model.
+This transformation requires the 'bert-large-cased' pretrained model (~1 GB) from the Hugging Face Transformers library and the 'all-mpnet-base-v2' pretrained model (~400 GB) from the Sentence Transformers library.
 Provided that the libraries are installed (as they should be from 'requirements.txt'), these models will be installed the first time this transformation is ran.
+Both libraries operates under the Apache 2.0 license

 ## What type of a transformation is this?
 This transformation acts like a perturbation to test robustness and generate sentences with similar syntactic content.
 By randomly replacing words with their mostly likely replacements, as determined by a bidirectional model that incorporates context clues from prevous and later words, we hope to generate similar sentences that make grammatical sense.
 We measure the similarity between the original and random-walked sentence by performing sentence embeddings and then calculate the cosine similarity bewteen the embedded vectors.